lwear/FirebaseTicTacToe/README.md

   6. Add a web app `</>`, give it a name like "TicTacToe", select "Firebase hosting".
 Click "Register app".
   7. Under **Add Firebase SDK** select ***Use a script tag***.
 Copy and paste the code provided into the top of your js file without the HTML script tag.
   8. Ignore Installing the Firebase CLI (you do this in the next step) and you can also ignore the "Deploy to Firebase Hosting".
 Click "continue to the console".
   8. Leave the Firebase website for now.
+Also stop watching the video at this point.

   #### 2023 Set up Instructions
   9. Download the Window Standalone Binary Firebase CLI <https://firebase.google.com/docs/cli#windows-standalone-binary> and save `firebase-tools-instant-win.exe` on your H drive in an easy to find location.